charles-uno/django-amulet/README.md

 ## Running in Docker (Recommendeed)

-To build and launch the app on `localhost:8001`, use:
+Build the app into a Docker container and launch on `localhost:8001`:
 ```
 ./scripts/launch-app.sh
 ```

-Note that unit tests run automatically at build time.

 ## Running Locally